Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### `AppInfo`

-With this injectable, you can get access to useful information: the current `GraphQLApp`, GraphQL Context, and the network request.
+With this injectable, you can get access to useful information: the top `GraphQLModule` instance, GraphQL Context, and the network request.

 ```typescript
 import { injectable, AppInfo, inject } from '@graphql-modules/core';